MicrosoftDocs/power-automate-docs/articles/desktop-flows/actions-reference/excel.md

 ## Get started with Excel actions

-After setting an Excel instance, either with the **Launch Excel** or the **Attach to running Excel** action, you can further handle them.
+After setting an Excel instance, either with the **Launch Excel** or the **Attach to running Excel** action, you can further handle your Excel worksheets.

 To read and extract data from an Excel document, use the **Read from Excel worksheet** action.
 You can retrieve the value of a single cell or a data table.
 The following example reads the cells A1 through E5: